giangnguyen2412/paper-review-continual-learning/start.md

 In Fig. 1 the Venn diagram of the fuzzy classification of the aforementioned strategies is proposed.
 It is interesting to note the large space for yet-to-be-explored techniques merging the ideas of the three different categories.

 ![](https://github.com/luulinh90s/paper-review-continual-learning/blob/master/images/start/venn_strategies.png)

+## To solve catastrophic forgetting

+In the paper, `Continual Learning Through Synaptic Intelligence`, authors mentioned that:
+`The problem of alleviating catastrophic forgetting has been addressed in many previous studies.
+These studies can be broadly partitioned into (1) architectural, (2) functional, and (3) structural approaches.`

+- Architectural approaches to catastrophic forgetting alter the architecture of the network to reduce interference between tasks without altering the objective function.

+- Functional approaches to catastrophic forgetting add a regularization term to the objective that penalizes changes in the input-output function of the neural network.

+- The third technique, structural regularization, involves penalties on the parameters that encourage them to stay close to the parameters for the old task.